fenago/machine-learning-essentials-module1/lab_guides/lab_7.md

 `to_sql()` on our dataframe, telling it which table to write to, which database connection to use, and how to handle if the table already exists.
-There is already a SQLite database in the folder for this lab in this book\'s GitHub repository:
+There is already a SQLite database in the folder for this lab in this course\'s GitHub repository:
 `data/quakes.db`.
 Note that, to create a new database, we can change `'data/quakes.db'` to the path for the new database file.
 Let\'s write the tsunami data from the